 North East Westchester Domestic Abuse Alliance (NEW-DAA), Katonah, NY.
 NEW·DAA is a consortium of survivors, concerned citizens, community leaders, trained professionals and clergy committed to making connections that stop domestic violence, Founding Member, 2012-2014.

-Director, Mont Lawn Camp, Bushkill, PA.
-As director I was tasked with hiring, supervising and coordinating all camp activities for a summer camp staff of 100 persons to serve 200 New York innercity youth four sessions each summer.
+As director I was tasked with hiring, supervising and coordinating all camp activities for a summer camp staff of 100 persons to serve 200 New York urban youth four sessions each summer.
 I created the budget and participated on facilities committee from 1993-1995.
 I was the Art Director, 1984-1986 and a Counselor from 1982-1984.

 Art Making as Contemplative Practice; Visual Culture Literacy; Race and Representation in the Media; Iconology of Byzantine Icons; Holistic Health and Fitness; African Drumming and Dance; Graphic Design.